Simple Past Tense in English: Meaning, Preparation Tips, Examples, Practice Questions with Answers

 1. Completed actions in the past: The simple past tense describes actions that are finished or completed before the present time.

-2. Specific time reference: The simple past tense often refers to a specific time frame or time situation in the past, for example, I went to the school yesterday; I was on leave last week.
+2. Specific time reference: The simple past tense often refers to a specific time in the past, for example, I went to the park yesterday; I was on vacation last week.

 3. Verb conjugation: For most verbs, the simple past tense is formed by adding "-ed" to the base form.
 For example, she has worked very hard to reach here.
-Some verbs, known as irregular verbs, have unique past tense forms that don't follow the "-ed" rule.
-She went to the market yesterday. (go becomes went)
+Some irregular verbs have unique past tense forms that don't follow the "-ed" rule.
+She went to the market yesterday. (go becomes went).

 Also Read: Paraphrasing : Definition, Rules, Examples